Debt Relief Order

 Bankruptcy and IVAs have several things in common.
 However, an IVA may be the better choice if:

-If these three options don’t apply to you, then bankruptcy might be preferable.
+Although there are many pros and cons to an IVA, if these three options don’t apply to you, then bankruptcy might be preferable.

 Bankruptcy is frequently viewed as a ‘last resort’ option.
 However, similar to many financial solutions, it could be the best outcome for you depending on your circumstances.
 Regardless, before making the decision, you should always find out for certain from a specialist financial advisor.